kimchi-project/kimchi/docs/API.md

-## Project Burnet REST API Specification
+## Project Kimchi REST API Specification

-The Burnet API provides all functionality to the application and may be used directly by external tools.
+The Kimchi API provides all functionality to the application and may be used directly by external tools.
 In the following sections you will find the specification of all Collections and Resource types that are supported and the URIs where they can be accessed.
 In order to use the API effectively, please